tezos/tezos/docs/whitedoc/michelson.rst

 ::

-    :: key_hash : option key_hash : bool : tez : 'S   ->   contract unit unit : 'S
+    :: key_hash : option key_hash : bool : tez : 'S   ->   contract unit : 'S

 Take as argument the manager, optional delegate, the delegatable flag and finally the initial amount taken from the currently executed contract.

--  ``TRANSFER_TOKENS``: Forge and evaluate a transaction.
+-  ``TRANSFER_TOKENS``: Forge a transaction.

 ::

-    :: 'p : tez : contract 'p 'r : 'g : []   ->   'r : 'g : []
+    :: 'p : tez : contract 'p : 'S   ->   operation : S

-The parameter and return value must be consistent with the ones expected by the contract, unit for an account.
-To preserve the global consistency of the system, the current contract’s storage must be updated before passing the control to another script.
-For this, the script must put the partially updated storage on the stack (’g is the type of the contract’s storage).
-If a recursive call to the current contract happened, the updated storage is put on the stack next to the return value.
-Nothing else can remain on the stack during a nested call.
-If some local values have to be kept for after the nested call, they have to be stored explicitly in a transient part of the storage.
-A trivial example of that is to reserve a boolean in the storage, initialized to false, reset to false at the end of each contract execution, and set to true during a nested call.
-This thus gives an easy way for a contract to prevent recursive call (the contract just fails if the boolean is true).
+The parameter must be consistent with the one expected by the contract, unit for an account.

 -  ``BALANCE``: Push the current amount of tez of the current contract.